Iraq top cleric condemns use of force against protest camps, urges early election

 “The religious authority condemns strongly the oppressive plan that has been unveiled recently to legitimize the occupation of more Palestinian lands,” Sistani said.

-Reporting by Nadine Awadalla and John Davison; Editing by Hugh Lawson, William Maclean
+Reporting by Nadine Awadalla and John Davison; Editing by William Maclean and Hugh Lawson